typoverflow/UtilsRL/README.md

 for i in monitor.listen(range(5)):
     time.sleep(0.1)
 ```
-you can register callback functions which will be triggered at certain stage of the training:
+You can **register callback functions** which will be triggered at certain stage of the training.
+For example, we can register a callback which will email us when training is done:
 ```python
 monitor = Monitor(desc="test_monitor")
 monitor.register_callback(